 Controlling aphid populations can be done without harmful chemicals.
 Here are a few ways you can remove aphids and keep their populations under control.

 Beneficial insects are essentially insects that eat the pests in your garden.
-They don’t harm plants, but they do eat the ones that harm your garden plants.
+If you can attract beneficial insects, these predatory insects don’t harm plants, but they do eat the ones that harm your otherwise healthy plants.

 Ladybugs / Lady Beetles

 Ladybugs are natural predators to most aphid species so they are beneficial bugs.
 Ladybugs eat aphids and are a great organic aphid control.
 While it might be tempting to just order some ladybugs on Amazon (yes, this is a real thing), I wouldn’t recommend it.

 While you might laugh at this sight – seeing multiples is a great thing!
 They’re creating more aphid-eaters! 🙂

 I’ve seen so many stories of people ordering ladybugs and then within a few hours, they’ve all flown away.
 This could be because people release them during the day when this should be done at night or dusk.

 Or you get a shipment of Asian lady beetles which are much more of a pest than ladybugs.

 Lady beetles (ladybugs) are great if you have them.
 You can also add plants to your garden that attract ladybugs like marigolds, dahlias, daisies, asters, calendula, tansies, zinnia, and sunflowers.
 Another benefit of companion planting that works well!